upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 POV described in the [official documentation](https://access.redhat.com/solutions/637583).

 For better orientation in terminology and understanding of PA actions, here is simplified graph of the IPU process from the technical POV.
-For writting of modules, it's important to understand "what are" and "when are executed":
+When writing modules, it's important to understand "what are" and "when are executed":
 - PA modules
 - pre-upgrade scripts
 - post-upgrade scripts